 Port Townsend – San Juan Island Whale Watching Tour

-This San Juan Islands trip is also the official ferry route between Port Townsend and Friday Harbor.
+Our signature tour!
+This daylong whale watching cruise in the San Juan Islands is also the official ferry route between Port Townsend and Friday Harbor.
 We are the only company on the Olympic Peninsula that offers a day-long tour combining whale watching with a port of call on San Juan Island.
 One way passenger ferry reservations are also available, which is great for arranging for longer stays on San Juan Island.

 - Heading to San Juan Island for a kayak tour?
 No problem.
 We are happy to transport your kayak on the boat for a small fee.